nicohuttmann/embl-bioinfo-pRoteomics/docs/02-group_project.md

 \
 ![](https://raw.githubusercontent.com/tidyverse/vroom/main/img/taylor.gif)

 This wasn't me, I swear.
 It was [them](https://vroom.r-lib.org/).
 In all seriousness, there are many ways to import your data from [base R](https://r4ds.had.co.nz/data-import.html#compared-to-base-r) solutions, to [canonical tidyverse functions](https://r4ds.hadley.nz/data-import.html), that cover different data types to this one, `vroom`.
-It made my life much, much easier as it automatically understand the file format.
+It made my life much, much easier as it automatically understands the file format.

 ```r